W.Va. Catholic diocese releases more accused priests' names

 CHARLESTON, W.Va. – West Virginia's only Roman Catholic diocese has released the names of two more priests who it says have been credibly accused of child sexual abuse in the state.

-The two priests are accused of committing the abuse while working at the Diocese of Wheeling-Charleston.
-One of them previously was accused of abuse in Pennsylvania.
+The priests are accused of committing the abuse while working at the Diocese of Wheeling-Charleston.
+Both are deceased.

+One of them, the Rev. Raymond Waldruff, previously was accused of abuse in the Diocese of Altoona-Johnstown, Pennsylvania, in the 1960s.
+Complaints of decades-old abuse were made against him in March in the Diocese of Wheeling-Charleston and in April in the Diocese of Owensboro, Kentucky.

+Waldruff served at two churches in north-central West Virginia in the 1970s.

+The other priest, the Rev. Andrew F. Lukas, was accusing of abusing a minor in the 1960s.
+The allegation was reported to the diocese in January.

-Eight other priests had claims against them in other regions or dioceses but not in West Virginia.
+Eight other priests added to the latest list had claims against them in other regions or dioceses but not in West Virginia.
+None are in active ministry.

-The Intelligencer and Wheeling News-Register first reported on the updated list, which the diocese posted on its website last week.
+The Intelligencer and Wheeling News-Register first reported on the updated list, which brings to 40 the number of accused priests or deacons who served in West Virginia.

+The diocese posted the list on its website last week.
 The original list was posted in November.

+Diocese of Wheeling-Charleston spokesman Tim Bishop said in a statement Tuesday that the updated list shows "the Diocese's commitment to transparency and accountability."

 West Virginia Attorney General Patrick Morrisey filed a lawsuit in March accusing the diocese and former Bishop Michael Bransfield of knowingly employing pedophiles and failing to conduct adequate background checks on camp and school workers.